tildearrow/goodtimes/README.md

 # goodtimes
-old programs from tildearrow that weren't originally public
+these are old programs from tildearrow that weren't originally public.